 We normally provide such services for free but reserve the right to charge a reasonable fee for your data access request.

 If you would like to request access to your personal data held by us or if you believe any information we are holding on you is incorrect or incomplete or if you believe any information we are holding on you is inappropriate or excessive, please write to or email us as soon as possible at the email address below.
-Email: privacy@XXXX.com.
+Email: privacy@FEIHUI.com.

 For details relating to the personal information in your Mi Account, you may also access and change them at http://account.mi.com or by logging into your account on your device.